Patty and a white horse snuggle.

 Your donation is tax deductible

-Be sure to bookmark this page and return when you need our EIN number:
+Be sure to bookmark this page and return when you need

 Who we are